Part 3 - AI regulation in the US

 This is Part 3 of 'Regulation of AI

-The Trump Order is framed as eliminating unnecessarily burdensome requirements put in place by the Biden Order that hindered the US' ability to innovate.
-The Trump Order requires US departments and agencies to revise or rescind all policies, directives, regulations, orders and other actions taken under the Biden Order that are "inconsistent with enhancing America's leadership in AI".
+The Trump Order is framed as eliminating unnecessarily burdensome requirements put in place by the Biden Order that hindered the US' ability to innovate and requires US departments to rescind any policies and actions taken under the Biden Order that are "inconsistent with enhancing America's leadership in AI".
 The Trump Order also calls for the development of an AI action plan within 180 days.

-Prior to the Biden Order, in July 2023 Amazon, Anthropic, Google, Inflection, Meta, Microsoft, and OpenAI agreed voluntary commitments to move toward safe, secure, and transparent development of AI technology (Apple joined them in July 2024).
-These tech companies will not only be facing different regimes globally but within the US they will be dealing with legislation that differs between states.
+Several states have passed legislation to regulate AI.
 In California, Assembly Bill 2013 (regarding training data transparency) and Senate Bill 942 (regarding transparency around AI-generated content) have been signed and both come into effect in 2026.
 In Colorado, Senate Bill 24-205 (regarding consumer protection in interactions with AI) was passed in May 2024.
+Enforcement of these laws will be paused if the One Big Beautiful Bill act is passed.

 Discover more insights on the AI guide